GRASS (programming language): GRASS RT/1

-Description
+Design and syntax

 This description is based on the original Bally manuals as well as the ACM description.

 Zgrass was based on a standard set of BASIC commands and used most of its syntax.
 Where Zgrass differed from BASIC was that all commands were in fact functions and returned values, similar to the C programming language.
 If there was no obvious return value it was expected that a function would return 1 if it succeeded, and 0 if it failed.
 For instance, the command PRINT PRINT 10 would be illegal in BASIC, but in Zgrass this would print 10 1, the 1 being the value returned by second PRINT, meaning "I successfully output the string '10'".

 Programs in Zgrass were referred to as "macros", and stored as strings.
 Both of these oddities were deliberate, as Zgrass allowed any string to become a program.
 For instance, MYBOX="BOX 0,0,100,100,2" defines a string (no need for a $ on the variable as in Microsoft BASICs) containing a snippet of Zgrass code.
 Simply typing MYBOX from that point on would run the command(s) inside.
 This feature can be used in place of the more traditional GOSUB command from BASIC, but has the added advantage of having a well-defined name as opposed to an opaque line number.
 In addition, the command remains in the form of a string in memory and can be manipulated at runtime with standard string operations.

 Most BASIC interpreters of the era converted the input text into a tokenized version in which each of the commands was replaced by a single number (typically one byte long).
 This made the program run faster because it didn't have to continually decode the commands from the strings every time.
 Zgrass's use of string-based macros made this difficult, so they didn't bother with tokenization.
 Instead, they included a compiler which could be used on any particular macro, speeding it up many times.
 Programs would often consist of a mix of compiled and uncompiled macros.